dsheiko/jscodesniffer/README.md

 ./jscs lib --report-xml
 ```

-## Using the Subversion pre-commit Hook
+## Using the Subversion pre-commit hook

 A pre-commit hook is a feature available in the Subversion version control system that allows code to be validated before it is committed to the repository.
 Edit scripts/jscs-svn-pre-commit and replace JSCS value with your own path to JS CodeSniffer